1lch2/sd-webui-torrigate-captioner/README.md

 ## Usage

+### Recommended: LM Studio

+1. Download and install LM Studio: https://lmstudio.ai/
+2. Launch LM Studio and enable Developer Mode in the settings.
+3. Set LM Studio's model storage directory.
+4. Download the GGUF model and the mmproj model and place them in LM Studio's model directory.
+Note that both models must be in the same subfolder.
+   - The model subfolder must be nested inside a folder named after the model author.
+   - Taking the GGUF model above as an example, the model path is: `\DraconicDragon\ToriiGate-0.5-GGUF`
+5. Rename the mmproj model to `mmproj-BF16.gguf`, otherwise LM Studio cannot detect it.
+6. Select the Developer panel on the left, choose model loading at the top, and modify the following parameters (leave the rest at their defaults):
+   - Context length: 4096
+   - GPU offload: max
+   - Try mmap(): off
+   - K-cache quantization type: Q8_0
+   - V-cache quantization type: Q8_0
+7. Load the model, then find the model ID and inference endpoint on the right.
+   - Note: This configuration uses roughly 4GB of VRAM.
+If you don't have enough VRAM, you can reduce the GPU offload layers, trading speed and system memory for VRAM.
+8. Find the **ToriiGate Captioner** tab at the top of the WebUI and enter the URL and model ID.

+### llama.cpp Inference

 1. Start your `llama-server` instance equipped with a vision-capable model (like LLaVA, Qwen-VL, JoyCaption, etc.).
+   - For llama.cpp server config, check the guide from original repo: https://github.com/litch230/comfyui_toriigate#running-the-llamacpp-server
 2. Launch your SD WebUI.
 3. Go to the **ToriiGate Captioner** tab.
 4. (Optional) Set the Llama-server URL in the main UI or in the WebUI Settings -> ToriiGate Captioner.
 The default is `http://127.0.0.1:8080`.